pikvm/pikvm/README.md

 * **Easy to build - For the v0 variant**
   A ready-to-use OS that can be created just by running `make build` and installed to an SD-card using `make install`.
 The hardware can be made in half an hour and without soldering.
 * **The widest hardware support**
   There are many ways to build a PiKVM.
 Video capture devices can be attached using the CSI-2 or USB interfaces.
-Raspberry Pi models 2, 3, 4, or ZeroW may be used.
+Raspberry Pi models 2, 3, 4, ZeroW or Zero2W may be used.
 Any combination of hardware is supported, and PiKVM implements the maximum possible set of features.
 * **Very low latency**
   ~100 milliseconds of video latency.
 This is the smallest delay of all existing solutions.
 * **Extra lightweight and fancy Web UI**